Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 __Use of punctuation__

-In order to help users scan through the text easily avoid using unnecesary punctation marks.
+In order to help users scan through the text easily avoid using unnecessary punctuation marks.

 Periods - Should be omitted if there is only one sentence presented or if the text is used in the following elements: